CCrocilla/horizon-shop/README.md

 <details>
     <summary>Basic Flow</summary>

-- The user user browses the internet to buy and/or sell products online and knows about the website.
+- The user browses the internet to buy and/or sell products online and knows about the website.
 The user navigates to the Home Page then goes into the Contact Us Page to ask for support/report issues.
 - The user fills the forms mandatory fields.
 - The user must accept the Terms and Conditions to subscribe to the newsletter and/or report issues/ request support.
 - The user submits the form.